The ability to reset your homeschool day when it is going south is one of the most important skills you can have as a homeschool mom.

 Tip: If you have the kind of kid who is prone to needing a reset – make a point to save that favorite subject for the end of school.
 That way you can pull it out of your back pocket when needed.

 If the subject change is not working, just stop trying to fix it and take a break.
-Keep your face under control (a term I call facial discipline) and tell your kids that everyone needs to take a break for awhile.
-Really important to keep your face calm and emphasis this is not a punishment.
+Keep your face under control (a term I call facial discipline) and tell your kids that everyone needs to take a break for a while.
+Really important to keep your face calm and emphasize this is not a punishment.
 You are trying to help them calm down and get their feelings under control.

 Your kid may end up coming to you and apologize for their horrific behavior…probably not though, so try this for your next step.